defenseunicorns/uds-common/docs/uds-packages/guide.md

 - [ ] The Command `uds zarf dev generate` may be useful to generate an initial `zarf.yaml` file for your application.
 - [ ] Identify the application's images, the command `uds zarf dev find-images` may be useful.
 - [ ] The application may require additional configurations at build time or runtime, consider [Zarf Component Actions](https://docs.zarf.dev/ref/examples/component-actions/)
-- [ ] Start to monitor for the application reaching out to the internet For example [Sonarqube](https://github.com/defenseunicorns/uds-package-sonarqube/tree/main/src/monitoring-image) tries to download a jar file from Maven central to enable monitoring with Prometheus (it is not baked into their images) - this custom image takes a Rapidfort busybox base, adds the correct jar file, and creates a simple script that calls itself "curl" that doesn't curl and instead copies the Jar file it already has to make that piece work in the Air Gap.
-Its basically a shim around the way the upstream chart works.
+- [ ] Start to monitor for the application reaching out to the internet and remediate by either blocking egress in the case of "phone home" scenarios or develop a workaround so the application can function without internet access.
+For example, bundling assets in the package that would otherwise be downloaded at runtime in a connected environment.

 #### Checkout
 Your repository has a `zarf.yaml`, you can build a single artifact with `uds zarf package create`, and deploy it to a [k3d-core-dev-slim cluster](https://github.com/defenseunicorns/uds-core?tab=readme-ov-file#uds-package-development) using `uds zarf package deploy`